raewtf/raewtf.github.io/_posts/2025-05-17-the-crankyboard-saga.md

 <hr>

-¹Games in Catalog or a Season — basically, stuff Panic can actually reasonably vet.
+[^1]: Games in Catalog or a Season — basically, stuff Panic can actually reasonably vet.

-²Don't take that as a genuine complaint LOL, I genuinely do not mind; I just think it's really funny to word it like that.
+[^2]: Don't take that as a genuine complaint LOL, I genuinely do not mind; I just think it's really funny to word it like that.